jslindgit/fullstack-project/README.md

 As a user with admin rights, you can add/edit/delete items and categories, browse/process/delete orders, browse/edit/delete users and edit settings such as webstore's/merchant's name/contact details, etc.

-As a user with operator rights, you can add items/categories (and edit/delete them, but only the ones that have been added by yourself), browser and process/delete orders, browser users and browse settings.
+As a user with operator rights, you can add items/categories (and edit/delete them, but only the ones that have been added by yourself), browse/process/delete orders, browse users and browse settings.

 The app is currently running here: https://fullstack-open-project.onrender.com/

-Work hours listing (in Finnish) can be found from here: https://github.com/jslindgit/fullstack-project/blob/main/tuntikirjanpito.md
+Work hours listing (in Finnish) can be found here: https://github.com/jslindgit/fullstack-project/blob/main/tuntikirjanpito.md